Ukraine and Refugee Response Appeal

 Appeal highlights

-- Humanitarian needs endure and intensify as the war in Ukraine rages on.
-Since February 2022, 1,148 children have been killed or injured while millions have fled, been uprooted from their homes, separated from their families or put at risk of violence.
+- Humanitarian needs endure and intensify with the continuing war in Ukraine.
+In 2022 alone, 477 children have been killed and 909 injured while millions have fled, uprooted from their homes, separated from their families or put at risk of violence.

 - In Ukraine, services are decimated by conflict and the destruction of infrastructure.
-And 6.5 million people, including 1.2 million children, are currently displaced within Ukraine.
-Millions have fled the country: 7.7 million refugees, 90 percent women and children, have fled to Europe.
-Altogether, 27.3 million people, including 7.1 million children, need assistance in Ukraine and in 19 countries in Europe.
+An estimated 5.1 million people, including 1.3 million children, are currently displaced within Ukraine.
+Millions have fled the country: 5.9 million refugees, 84 percent women and children, are recorded across Europe.
+Altogether, 21.8 million people, including 6.3 million children, need assistance in Ukraine and in 19 countries in Europe.

 - The entwined emergency in Ukraine and in refugee-hosting countries is complex and unpredictable, necessitating a sustained, agile and effective response to massive needs.
-UNICEF will continue to scale up humanitarian assistance, enhance national systems and services and support governments to reach 9.4 million people, including 4 million children.
+UNICEF continues to scale up humanitarian assistance, enhance national systems and services and support governments to reach 9.5 million people, including 4 million children.

 Key planned results for 2023